awwx/meteor-isolate-value/README.md

 ```

-`isolateValue` can also be used for more general reactive isolation.
+`isolateValue` is more general because it can be used with any EJSON-compatible
+value, not just for an equality test returning `true` or `false`.

-Suppose `getWeather()` returned an object with fields like
+For example, suppose `getWeather()` returned an object with fields like
 `temperature`, `outlook`, and `windSpeed`..., but you were only using
 the `outlook` field.
-You could use:
+You could isolate the outlook value with:

 ```
 var getOutlook = isolateValue(function () {